Built for the TLCB Lock-down competition.

 The model contains a little over 1000 pieces from the original set and of course no extra pieces were added.
 As for the functions, the model includes working steering connected to steering wheel, and all the usual opening features, like doors, bonnet, and hood.
 It’s solid and in my opinion is one of the prettiest models I have done, capturing the spirit of the real car.
 In comparison, the F100 looks great from the front, but the side profile is a little boring, the GT04 on the other hand has a pretty good looking side profile, but the front and rear are less attractive.
 This model looks good from pretty much any angle.
 Still it is not only a nice display piece, but it can be shown and played with without feeling flimsy!

-Want to build your own copy?
+Want to build your own copy of the Roadster?
 Instructions are available on Rebrickable.
 Here are some sample pages from the instructions.